 What type of experiments can you do in China that you could not do in Europe?

 Here every fabric I use is specially prepared for MPMP.
 For instance, I can order laser cutting for small quantities, or, I can use digitally printed silk, which is then washed in silicon.
 The touch of the silk then becomes softer and almost liquid thanks to that silicon bath.
-I have also developed a special neoprene, which is normally used for diving suits, but we have made it in silk instead of nylon.
+I have also developed a special neoprene, which is normally used for diving suits, but we replaced the nylon by silk.

 What type of clothes do you create?